LiuElvin/STAT_302_Final_Project/README.md

 <img src="./img/distribution.png" width="80%"/>
 </p>

-Some graphs of the networks I produced are in the .img file of GitHub
+Some graphs of the networks I produced are below

 ---